Apprx. 18 mins read.

-The sound of enough bolts being drawn back you’d have thought they were standing on the doorstep of a prison filled the corridor as Frank appeared in the darkness.
+The sound of enough bolts being drawn back you’d have thought they were standing on the doorstep of a prison filled the corridor before Liv’s father appeared.

-‘You did, but it doesn’t look like I listened does it?’ said Liv.
+‘You did, but it doesn’t look like I listened does it Dad?’

-She elbowed her way inside leaving Frank and her boyfriend to stare at each other.
+Liv elbowed past the figure in the doorway, leaving Frank and her boyfriend to stare at each other.

-Liv’s father looked like the curries and late night violence had finally gotten to him, but the faded blue on his arms still told you what he’d been like in his glory days.
-Liv’s voice broke the deadlock.
+Liv’s father looked like the curries and late-night violence had finally gotten to him, but the faded blue on his arms told you what he’d been like in his glory days.

 ‘What’s that supposed to mean?
-It’s half twelve at night.
-I’ve told you before; stay away.
-You cause me enough problems as it is.’
+It’s half ten at night.
+I’ve told you before – stay away.
+You’ve caused me enough problems.’

 ‘Shut your mouth you little rodent.
 I never liked you.’

-‘What the brat you had with him?’
-Frank dropped his arm, ‘Who the hell’s going to want that?’
+‘What the brat you had with him?
+What the hell’s going to want something that came from that?’

 ‘I do, and it’s your granddaughter you’re talking about.’